High Protein Cinnamon Roll Baked Oatmeal

 Rich with sweet cinnamon and topped with some sugar free icing, it may taste like dessert, but so much healthier.

-To make this cinnamon roll baked oats high in protein, and low in sugar and calories, I included some key ingredients:
+To make these cinnamon roll baked oats high in protein, and low in sugar and calories, I included some key ingredients:

 • For extra protein I used Greek yogurt.